 Are you age 65 or over and thinking about downsizing your family home?
-The government will now allow you to contribute up to $300,000 (so $600,000 combined for a couple) of any profit you make from the sale of your family home, if owned for 10 years or more, into your super.
-The measure could offer a practical way to translate profit from the sale of your home into a regular income in retirement from your super.
+The government will now allow you to contribute up to $300,000 (so $600,000 combined for a couple) of the proceeds of the the sale of your family home, if owned for 10 years or more, into your super.
+The measure could offer a practical way to translate any money you have left over from downsizing your home into extra retirement income from your super.

 Why consider downsizing contributions?

 Making a downsizing contribution may be the only way to contribute more to super once you’ve retired.
 That’s because existing age and balance rules that restrict contributions to super, specifically for those aged 65 or over, don’t apply to downsizing contributions.
 Learn more about current restrictions.